eddy-lau/DevMachineSetup/README.md

 4. Install Xcode
    1. Login App Store with account: `*****@ktc.hk`
    2. Download and install Xcode from App Store
+   3. Export Certs from an another mac.
+   4. Import Certs to this mac.
 5. Setup Desktop
    1. Added more workspaces
    2. Download all wallpapers